The UK’s resolution regime and how we handle resolutions are explained in the following document:

 Our statutory objectives when we use our resolution tools are to:

 In preparation for the UK’s withdrawal from the EU, the Bank and PRA published consultations in October and December 2018 on proposals to ensure an operable legal framework after the UK leaves the EU.
 These consultations closed in January 2019 and responses to resolution-specific feedback can be found in Section B, Part 3 of Bank of England and PRA PS5/19 ‘The Bank of England’s amendments to financial services legislation under the European Union (Withdrawal) Act 2018’.
-The ‘Transitioning to post-exit rules and standards’ webpage also sets out the other policy material published by the Bank and PRA, including near-final EU Exit instruments and directions and guidance setting out how the transitional power will be used.
-We encourage readers to take time to read this page to ensure an understanding of the detailed changes being made to support the UK’s withdrawal from the EU.
+Final Instruments were published on 18 April 2019.
+We would encourage readers to refer to ‘Regulatory framework in a no-deal scenario’, which provides further information on the legal and regulatory framework that would apply in a no-deal scenario.

 We contribute to developing resolution policy domestically and internationally.